Gaming, Tabletop Roleplay, World Building, & Community

-Keeping it Comfortable at the Table
+Keeping it Comfortable at the Game Table

 Stop me if you’ve heard this one before: A ragtag assortment of unwashed rebels agree to rid their local village of dire rats (and wax poetical of their trust issues) over watered down ale.